wunaiwuhuang/MHCbenchmark/readme.md

 ---

 ## Citation
-If you use this code or data, please cite the original paper: [insert citation here].
+If you use this code or data, please cite the original paper: [guojia, W., xiaochuan, L., yuting, W., & Yang, Y. (2025).
+Comprehensive evaluation and interpretative insights of peptide-HLA binding prediction tools using explainable artificial intelligence. bioRxiv, 2025-04.].